Neil Q. MillervCard

 - Acting for the JV project company of a waste to energy plant in a number of ongoing adjudications relating to the multiple issue of design, construction and composition of waste.

-- Advising a multinational oil major on one of the UK's first investigations under the Corporate Manslaughter and Corporate Homicide Act 2007 and representing the company in a subsequent health & safety prosecution and related civil proceedings.
+- Advising a multinational oil major on one of the UK's first investigations under the Corporate Manslaughter and Corporate Homicide Act 2007 and representing the company in a subsequent health and safety prosecution and related civil proceedings.

-- Acting for international contractor in two mediations over an EPC contract for offshore works and disputed variations and sub-contract variations.
+- Acting for an international contractor in two mediations over an EPC contract for offshore works and disputed variations and sub-contract variations.

-- Acting in arbitration on behalf of an IOC as operator in respect of dispute resolution provisions arising out of a potential dispute with an international contractor regarding provision of services under an offshore engineering and construction services contract for project in the UKCS North Sea.
+- Acting in an arbitration on behalf of an IOC as operator in respect of dispute resolution provisions arising out of a potential dispute with an international contractor regarding provision of services under an offshore engineering and construction services contract for a project in the UKCS North Sea.

-- Acting for oil major charterers in litigation in the High Court concerning interpretation and construction of charterparty provisions for termination of contracts for specialist offshore AHVs (Anchor Handling Vessels) supplied by Maersk and involving claims for US $6 million arising out of rig termination arbitration.
+- Acting for oil major charterers in litigation in the High Court concerning interpretation and construction of charterparty provisions for termination of contracts for specialist offshore AHVs (Anchor Handling Vessels) supplied by Maersk and involving claims for US$6 million arising out of rig termination arbitration.